influxdata/telegraf/plugins/inputs/sqlserver/README.md

   # include_query = []

+  ## A list of queries to explicitly ignore.
+QDS data collection is not enabled by default for SQL MI
   # exclude_query = ["AzureSQLMIQueryStoreRuntimeStatistics", "AzureSQLMIQueryStoreWaitStatistics"]

   ## Queries enabled by default for database_type = "SQLServer" are -